kraashen/kraashen.github.io/content/posts/2018-01-22-reverse-engineering-basics-with-radare-fundamentals-and-basics.md

 ---
-title: "Reverse Engineering With Radare from Software Engineering perspective - Fundamentals and Basics"
+title: "Reverse Engineering With Radare - Fundamentals and Basics"
 date: 2018-01-22
 draft: true
 ---

-Some time ago, I got more and more curious on how software works on low level.
-I felt it essential for software and system engineers to understand software internals so I thought more about diving into the topic of reverse engineering from software development perspective.
-I found lots of Radare tutorials on reverse engineering and finding examples such as hidden passwords and injection techniques, but not so many on just general how to analyse binaries and understand the software internals and more importantly: Why things work as they just do.
+As I got more and more curious on how software works, I felt it essential as a software and systems engineer to start understanding deeper low-level internals of software.
+So I thought about diving more into the topic of reverse engineering from software developer's perspective using an open source tool called Radare.
+There are plenty of extremely well written Radare tutorials on reverse engineering and finding examples such as hidden passwords and injection techniques using it.
+However, I did not find so many articles in general on how to analyze binaries and at the same time understand it together with the knowledge of computer architectures and their murky innards.

-It's been almost 10 years from my computer architecture classes!
-I tried to dive into radare quite straightforwardly with some hands-on examples but I repeatedly hit walls when it came to things such as how memory management works, how assembly code is read, how registers are used (and what they even where), and so forth.
-I was successful though in reverse engineering a simple application in one password hunting exercise before I decided to go back to basics, yay!
+So, reality hit me: It's been almost 10 years from my computer architecture classes!
+I had no prior experience in reverse engineering besides the recent online examples.
+I tried to dive into Radare in straightforward manner with some hands-on examples, but I repeatedly came to wonder how memory management works, how assembly code should be read *properly*, how registers are used (and what they even where), and so forth.
+Well, I was still successful though in reverse engineering some simple applications related to password hunting exercises, but then I decided to go back to basics.

-So, couple of steps back, and back to some basic stuff on computer architectures.
+So, couple of steps back, and back to studying some computer architectures.
 Hopefully it will help understanding low-level code and how to analyze it better.

-In this post, I'll go through some of the very basic things in computer architectures that I had to revise myself a bit.
-I hope will help you also understand assembly as well.
-Also, we'll take a look on how to disassemble a very simple binary using [Radare](https://www.radare.org/r/).
-The goal is to get familiar with understanding Assembly and how software internals work together with computer architecture fundamentals.
+In this post, I'll go through some of the very basic things in reverse engineering and computer architectures that I had to study and revise a bit.
+Also, a look will be taken on how to disassemble a very simple Hello World binary using [Radare](https://www.radare.org/r/).
+I will explain the software at the later part of this post.

+The goal is to get familiar with understanding assembly and how software internals work.
+These will be combined together with some topics that I felt essential in starting a journey in reverse engineering and understanding software internals without prior knowledge of any kind of reverse engineering.

 # Reverse Engineering